2022–23 NC State Wolfpack men's basketball team

 The 2022–23 NC State Wolfpack men's basketball team represented North Carolina State University during the 2022–23 NCAA Division I men's basketball season.
 The Wolfpack were led by sixth-year head coach Kevin Keatts and played their home games at PNC Arena in Raleigh, North Carolina as members of the Atlantic Coast Conference (ACC).
+They finished the season 23–11, 12–8 in ACC play to finish in sixth place.
+They defeated Virginia Tech before losing to Clemson in the ACC tournament.
+They received an at-large bid to the NCAA tournament as the No. 11 seed in the South region.
+There they lost to Creighton in the first round.

 Previous season

 The Wolfpack finished the 2021–22 season 11–21, 4–16 in ACC play to finish in 15th place.
 In the ACC tournament, they lost to Clemson in the first round.